-A Piano Placement Test and Theory Placement Test will be administered, neither of which influence acceptance.
+A Theory Placement Test will be administered, which does not influence acceptance.

-The audition day will include—in addition to the theory and piano placements tests—a continental breakfast, lunch with the faculty, a student recital and a tour of the college.
+The audition day will include—in addition to the theory placement test—a morning welcome session, lunch with the faculty, a student recital, and a tour of the college.
 You will receive notification of your audition times one week prior to your chosen date.